 As a base for a wide variety of veggies, sauces, meats, and seafood dishes, polenta is ideal for dressing up or down and can be used for virtually any meal.
 Try pairing with shrimp and white wine sauce for an Italian twist on shrimp and grits, or combine with marinara and sautéed mushrooms for the ultimate in seasonal European comfort food.
 To make your cooking adventure a bit easier, you can also purchase pre-made organic polenta that’s ready to serve.

-Now that you can confidently answer the question “what is polenta?” the next time you’re asked, it’s time to continue your culinary education.
-Up next, keep reading for nine whole grains you may not know about, but should.
+Now that you can confidently answer the question “What is polenta?” the next time you’re asked, it’s time to continue your culinary education.